-Staying on top of the algae issue requires diligence by LWP reservoir caretakers and water quality treatment professionals.
-Staff is increasingly more successful in reducing taste and odor concerns using a combination of physical and chemical processes.
-In addition, powder activated carbon is used to further remove taste and odor from the water at the treatment plant.
+Staying on top of the algae issue requires continuous effort by LWP staff and water quality treatment professionals.
+The Water Quality Lab has state-of-the-art instrumentation, including gas chromatography/mass spectrometry (GC/MS), to quickly determine how much taste and odor is present.
+Staff use this information to employ a combination of physical and chemical processes to reduce taste and odor.
+In addition, the treatment plant utilizes powder-activated carbon to further remove taste and odor from the water.